evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   var physics = (function() {
     // Initial condition for the system
     var initialConditions = {
-      xDisplacement:  1.0, // Box is displaced to the right
+      position:       1.0, // Box is shown on the right initially
       velocity:       0.0, // Velocity is zero
       springConstant: 100.0, // The higher the value the stiffer the spring
       mass:           10.0 // The mass of the box